 1. Justification-based access control

-Also known as “broker and remove access” it uses one or several privileged accounts, storing their credentials in a secure vault.
+Such access control, also known as “broker and remove access”, uses one or several privileged accounts, which store their credentials in a secure vault.
 Users must justify requesting access to specific systems for a specific time.
 Once the administrator approves the requests, the credentials are accessible.

 2. Ephemeral accounts

 In this setup, no standing privileged access accounts exist.
 Instead, temporary privileged accounts are created on a need basis and disabled after use.
-This temporary account is then given to a user to complete a specific task.
+A user is then given this temporary account to complete a specific task.

 The access must be requested for the time required to complete a task that requires elevated permissions.
 This works best if a low-level account or a third-party user needs access to a resource.
 Privileged guest accounts left unsupervised constitute a serious cybersecurity risk.
 Ephemeral accounts solve this problem with an access expiration date.